2014 Sochi Winter Olympics Park Master Plan

 Size

-After the Winter Olympics concluded, the entire park was planned to be integrated with surrounding land resources, and further transformed into a new urban development zone combining sports, tourism, residential, and commercial functions, shaping a new urban identity for the future of Sochi.
+After the Olympics, the entire park is planned to be integrated with surrounding land resources to transform into a multifunctional urban development area combining sports, tourism, residential, and commercial uses—shaping Sochi’s new urban identity for the future.

 Read More